oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 In general, Issuers are advised to choose `type` values following data minimization principles.
-For example, government Issuers issuing an SD-JWT VC to their citizens to enable them to prove their age, might consider using a `type` value that not allows third-parties to infer additional personal information about the Holder, e.g., country of residency, citizenship.
+For example, government Issuers issuing an SD-JWT VC to their citizens to enable them to prove their age, might consider using a `type` value that does not allow third-parties to infer additional personal information about the Holder, e.g., country of residency or citizenship.

 Additionally, Holders have to be informed that, besides the actual requested claims, the `type` information is shared with the Verifier.